setms/book/docs/synthesis/design.md

 Otherwise, design an internal API for accessing its data.
 Since this is an internal API, it may not need to same level as scrutiny and documentation as an external API.

-If the read model updates its data from events, then consider the non-functional requirements listed [above](#events).
+If the read model updates its data from events, then consider the quality attribute requirements listed [above](#events).

 ### Policies

-Since policies handle events, consider the non-functional requirements listed for [event handlers](#events).
+Since policies handle events, consider the quality attribute requirements listed for [event handlers](#events).

 ### Commands